andrewjf232/PTV_Project/README.md

 ## Key Learnings & Challenges:

 Through this project, I gained practical experience optimizing **Lambda for cold starts**, meticulously crafting **least-privilege IAM policies** to troubleshoot `403 Forbidden` errors, and ensuring **data integrity** by implementing idempotency checks in Lambda.
 I also mastered **deployment and packaging** for Python dependencies, effectively utilized AWS Glue Crawlers for **schema discovery and management**, and experienced firsthand the **cost benefits** of a serverless, pay-per-use architecture across all services.

+---

+## Athena Transformations

+What athena trasnformations we did.
+Why we needed to do them.